MahmoudShata23/UnDo-Redo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Implementation Details

+`Form Setup`: Created a reactive form with multiple input fields.
+`Undo/Redo Buttons`: Added buttons for Undo and Redo actions.
+`State Management`: Used stacks to maintain the history of changes.
+`Undo/Redo Actions`: Implemented functions to handle Undo and Redo actions.
+`User Experience`: Provided visual feedback for Undo/Redo actions.

+## Testing

+`Initial State`: Verify the form initializes correctly.
+`Change Tracking`: Make changes to the form and ensure they are tracked.
+`Undo Action`: Click the Undo button and verify the form reverts to the previous state.
+`Redo Action`: Click the Redo button and verify the form reverts to the state before the Undo action.
+`Button States`: Ensure the Undo button is disabled when there are no changes to undo and the Redo button is disabled when there are no changes to redo.